DomoApps/domo-developer-portal/docs/API-Reference/Domo-App-APIs/Filesets-API.md

 > **BETA:** This API is currently in BETA and is subject to change.
 Endpoints, request/response formats, and functionality may change without notice.

 > **Note:** All code examples below are tested and match the working Domo app UI.
-Use `domo.*` methods for all API calls except file upload/download, which require `fetch` for binary or FormData support.
+Use `domo.*` methods for all API calls except File upload/download, which require `fetch` for binary or FormData support.

 ---